Kyeongbin-Tom/logp-tpsa-analysis/README.md

 # LogP and TPSA Correlation Analysis

 ## 🔍 Overview
-This project analyzes the correlation between **molecules' fat solubility (LogP)** and **Topological Polar Surface Area (TPSA)** using the `Lipophilicity.csv` dataset.
+This project analyzes the correlation between **molecular lipophilicity (LogP)** and **Topological Polar Surface Area (TPSA)** using the `Lipophilicity.csv` dataset.

 ## 🎯 Objective
 To validate the chemical hypothesis that:
-> Molecules with higher TPSA values tend to have lower LogP values (i.e., more polar → less liposoluble), indicating an inverse relationship between the two variables.
+> Molecules with higher TPSA values tend to have lower LogP values (i.e., more polar → less liposoluble), indicating a negative correlation between the two variables.

 ## 🧪 Methods
 - Data processing using pandas